Hair loss is non-discriminatory when it comes to age, race and gender, but baldness on the other hand is largely a male

 After treating thousands of cases of hair loss over more than two decades, The Belgravia Centre has found there are many ways to bolster hair loss treatment courses and always tailor the programme to suit the individual.
 This may involve incorporating a number of hair growth supporting products alongside the clinically-proven treatments.

 These adjunct products are minimally effective if used individually to prevent hair loss, but when used alongside either or both of the established treatments outlined above, they can provide the back-up to help target hair loss from every angle, and keep the hair and scalp in prime condition for optimal hair growth.

-The gradual onset of baldness is one of the most common occurrences in men and a normal part of the aging process.
+The gradual onset of baldness is one of the most common occurrences in men and a normal part of the ageing process.
 For some men, baldness is not a big issue and no treatment is wanted or needed.
 A lot of men who are losing hair or are left with a rim of hair around the sides and back of the scalp will prefer to shave it all off and adopt the bald look.

 Hair transplants are usually not suitable for men who are completely bald.
 To perform a transplant, the surgeon must be able to extract hair follicles that are still active and can produce hair.
 Anyone considering a hair transplant is advised to try clinically proven hair loss treatments for at least six months first.

 Wigs and hairpieces are a dying solution for balding men who are looking for ways to prevent hair loss now rather than deal with baldness later.
 However, they’re still an effective option for those who have exhausted other means of treatment and have very little to no hair.